v-community/v_by_example/examples/conditional_statements/conditional_statements.md

 # Conditional Statements

-## If statement
+## `if` statement

-An `if` statement is a programming conditional statement that, if proved true, performs a function or displays information.
+An `if` statement is a programming conditional statement that, if proved true, executes the code given in the block.
 Below is a general example of an if statement in V:

 ```go
 john_height := 100